atgmello/atgmello/README.md

 I'm passionate about all things data and Open Source.

-I have a special interested in Data Science, Data Engineering and Analytics Engineering.
+My main interests are Data Science, Data Engineering and Analytics Engineering.

 ### 🧰 My Techstack